Sarah Schulz, Ph.D.

 - Doctor of Philosophy, Social Welfare, University of California, Berkeley

 Sarah L. Schulz, Ph.D., is an assistant professor of psychology at Point Park University.
-She is also director of the M.A. in clinical-community psychology program and faculty advisor of the Rainbow Club, which is in support and celebration of the LGBTQ community at Point Park.
+She is also director of the M.A. in community psychology program and faculty advisor of the Gender and Sexuality Spectrum Alliance, which is in support and celebration of the LGBTQ community at Point Park.

 Schulz's research interests focus on mental health, medical sociology and gender studies, with an emphasis on addressing barriers to health care faced by members of the Lesbian, Gay, Bisexual and Transgender communities.
 Her research interests are grounded in more than 10 years of practice as a psychiatric social worker in a variety of practice settings.
 Prior to joining the faculty at Point Park, she worked as a high-risk care manager at UPMC's Community Care Behavioral Health, where she was responsible for managing behavioral health care benefits for Medicaid and Medicare recipients.
 While pursuing her doctorate, Schulz worked as a clinical review specialist at Alta Bates Medical Center in Berkeley, California.